semgrep/semgrep-docs/docs/kb/semgrep-ci/azure-using-templates-with-semgrep.md

 	You must define two separate templates for full scans and [diff-aware scans](/semgrep-ci/running-semgrep-ci-without-semgrep-cloud-platform/#diff-aware-scanning).
 This is because there are different environment variables used depending on the type of scan such as `SEMGREP_PR_ID` and `SEMGREP_BASELINE_REF` in the template for diff-aware scans.
 	:::

-## Including templates in an Azure Pipeline
+## Referencing templates in an Azure Pipeline

 Now we can add these templates in the repo, for example, in a folder called templates.
 Then the Semgrep pipeline can look like this: